Jalen Hurts Player Prop Bets for NFL Week 7 | Philadelphia vs. Las Vegas 10/24/2021

 Matchup vs. Las Vegas

-- The Raiders are conceding 236.7 passing yards per game this season, the NFL's 10th-ranked pass defense.
+- The 236.7 yards per game the Raiders are allowing through the air makes them the NFL's 10th-ranked pass defense.

-- The Raiders' defense is ninth in the NFL, allowing 1.5 passing touchdowns per game.
+- The Raiders have given up nine touchdowns through the air (1.5 per game).
+They are ninth in the league in that category.

 Recent Performances

-- In last week's matchup with the Buccaneers, Hurts completed 46.2% of his pass attempts for 115 yards, while throwing one touchdown with one interception.
+- In last week's matchup with the Buccaneers, Hurts completed 46.2% of his passes for 115 yards, while throwing one touchdown with one interception.

-- He also ran the ball 10 times for 44 yards, averaging 4.4 yards per carry while scoring two touchdowns on the ground.
+- He added 10 carries for 44 yards, averaging 4.4 yards per attempt while scoring two rushing touchdowns.

 Hurts' Philadelphia Teammates